Pangalay

 The original concept of the Pangalay is based on the pre-Islamic and Buddhist concept of male and female celestial angels (Sanskrit: Vidhyadhari, Tausug: Biddadari) common as characters in other Southeast Asian dances.

-Neighbouring Samal and Bajau peoples in the Philippines call this type of dance, Umaral or Igal, and they sometimes use bamboo castanets as substitutes for long fingernails.
+Neighbouring Sama-Bajau peoples in the Philippines call this type of dance, Umaral or Igal, and they sometimes use bamboo castanets as substitutes for long fingernails.

 Pakiring

 A variant of the dance called Pakiring is practiced by the people of Mindanao, Sulu and Sabah.
-The dance emphasizes the movement of the hips (kiring-kiring), to mimic the movement of a butterfly.
-It is also called kendeng-kendeng in Tagalog speakers of Central Luzon.
+The dance emphasizes the sideways swaying movement of the hips (kiring-kiring).